jdhitsolutions/PSProjectStatus/README.md

 ## Manually Updating with the Object

 The PSProject class has been updated since the first version of this module was released.
 You can use the object's methods to refresh some properties.
-Here is a status that is incomplete.
+Here is an example of an incomplete status.

 ```dos
 PS C:\Scripts\WingetTools> Get-PSProjectStatus | Select-Object *